1024inc/engineering-blog/_posts/2022-08-09-mocking-requests-to-third-party-services.md

 ## How it works:

-When requesting data, we get a Response(TODO add link) object so we have to mock its behaviour.
+When requesting data, we get a [Response](https://requests.readthedocs.io/en/latest/api/#requests.Response) object so we have to mock its behaviour.
 This is what the `class MockResponse` is doing.
 This class may change depending on how we use the response object.
 Eg. we may need to add a `text` attribute, or add logic to the `raise_for_error()` to mock its behaviour and raise an HTTPError in case of an invalid status_code (4xx-5xx)

 PROS:
 - Doesn’t depend on 3rd party libraries